seitseman-niksaria/documentation/seitseman-niksaria-readme.md

 <!-- ROADMAP -->
 ## Roadmap

 Our creation process was divided into 4 sprints (starting with sprint 0) that were all three weeks long.
-We started with brainstorming about the assignment, writing user stories and creating other related charts.
+We started with brainstorming about the assignment, writing user stories, and creating other related charts.

-Next we created the bases for the app's backend and frontend.
+Next, we created the bases for the app's backend and frontend.
 We started developing the chatbot and a functioning camera.

-In the next sprint we focused on how the chatbot functioned, and created a small artifical intelligence using Teachable Machine so we could test and simulate the image recognizing function.
+In the next sprint, we focused on how the chatbot functioned and created a small artificial intelligence using Teachable Machine so we could test and simulate the image-recognizing function.

-Next we created a proper database using PostgreSQL.
+Next, we created a proper database using PostgreSQL.
 We also focused on the camera application sending the picture to the recognition model and return information of the furniture.
-On the code side we cleaned the code for both chatbot and frontend, and made the app conversate with the database.
+On the code side, we cleaned the code for both chatbot and frontend, and made the app conversate with the database.

-In the last sprint we mostly focused on finishing touches, mostly on the UI/UX -side.
+In the last sprint, we mostly focused on finishing touches, mostly on the UI/UX side.

-Currently we are not planning on publishing our app.
+Currently, we are not planning on publishing our app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>